Ultimate List of Things to Do in Atlanta with Kids

 Atlanta is a city that loves its green space and time spent in nature.
 The city has worked to preserve land within the city for parks, hiking trails and recreational areas.
 Families can easily get outside without having to make a long drive.
 Whether it’s taking in a sports game, playing a sport, hiking or learning more about nature, the Atlanta area has plenty of opportunities for outdoor time that the entire family will enjoy.

-One of the most iconic features of Atlanta is a 33-mile multiuse trail that follows a historic railroad corridor, Atlanta BeltLine.
-The trails have been designed for varied uses such as walking, running, skating, bicycling and more.
-Stop off at favorite restaurants, shopping spots, cafes and other attractions or just take a leisurely stroll admiring the view.
+One of the most iconic features of Atlanta is the Atlanta BeltLine, a multiuse trail that follows a historic railroad corridor through intown neighborhoods.
+The trails are designed for varied uses such as walking, running, skating and bicycling.
+Stop off at favorite restaurants, shopping spots, cafes and other attractions or just take a leisurely stroll.

 Tiny Doors ATL